RishimaBorah/HL7-FHIR-R5/README.md

 The repository contains four main folders, each with specific scripts, input files, and output files.
 Follow the steps below to execute the scripts in the correct order.

-### Folder 1: Convert Unstructured to Structured Format
+### Folder 1: Convert Unstructured data to Structured Format

 This folder contains the necessary files to convert unstructured clinical data into a structured format.